Ayushdidit/GS/README.md

 # GS
-This is a reposetory created by Ayush to test feedback management.
+This is a repository created by Ayush to test feedback management.